3.2 UVIS Data Calibration Steps

 CCDTAB

-In this step, the image error array is initialized.
-The NOISCORR
+In this step, the image error array is initialized and populated by the uncertainty signal measurement using the NOISCORR

-reference file contains the bias, gain and readnoise values used for each CCD amplifier quadrant used in this calculation.
-The table contains one row for each configuration that can be used during readout, which is uniquely identified by the list of amplifiers (replicated in the CCDAMP
+reference file.
+The reference file is a FITS table that contains one row for each configuration that can be used during readout, and is uniquely identified by the list of amplifiers (replicated in the CCDAMP

 header keyword), the particular chip being read out (CCDCHIP